 9. CHECK YOUR FIRESCREEN

 Speaking of safety – if you decide to go for a built-in fireplace, using a firescreen is non-negotiable.
-Our stylish Tuscan Firescreen is not just beautiful to look at, it is also black powder-coated to sustain high heat.
-If you prefer a more contemporary design, the Megamaster 1000 Firescreen might be your ideal match.
+Our stylish Megamaster Helix Firescreen is not just beautiful to look at, it is also black powder-coated to sustain high heat.
+If you prefer a more contemporary design, the Megamaster Original Firescreen might be your ideal match.

 10. COMPLETE YOUR WINTER FIREPLACE TOOLSET

 Lastly, having the correct tools close by will enhance your enjoyment of your fireplace.
-Our Megamaster Standard Fireplace Toolset includes a shovel, poker, log tong and ash sweeper that hang from a space-efficient stand.
-If you prefer a more decorative design, check out our beautiful Megamaster Avantgarde Toolset.
-It includes a shovel, poker, log tong and ash sweeper.
+Our Megamaster Grand Fireplace Toolset includes a shovel, poker, log tong, and ash sweeper that hang from a space-efficient stand.
+If you prefer a more decorative design, check out our beautiful toolsets.

 Looking for fireplace installation tips?
 Read our expert’s guide.